 Methodology: Facilities may choose to monitor C. difficile where C. difficile testing in the laboratory is performed routinely only on unformed (specifically, conforming to the shape of the container) stool samples.
-C. difficile LabID events may be monitored from all available inpatient locations, emergency departments, and 24-hour observation locations as well as all available affiliated outpatient locations where care is provided to patients post discharge or prior to admission (for example, outpatient clinics and/or physician offices using the same patient identification system for the patient as the admitting facility).
+C. difficile LabID events may be monitored from all available inpatient locations, emergency departments and 24 hour observation locations as well as all available affiliated outpatient locations where care is provided to patients post discharge or prior to admission (for example, outpatient clinics and/or physician offices using the same patient identification system for the patient as the admitting facility).

 Settings: C. difficile LabID Event reporting can occur in any location: inpatient or outpatient.
-Surveillance will NOT be performed in NICU, SCN, babies in LDRP/PP units, well-baby nurseries, or well-baby clinics.
-If LDRP/PP locations are being monitored, baby counts must be removed when compiling total facility counts for line 3 of the FacWideIN denominator submission.
+Surveillance will NOT be performed in NICU, SCN, babies in LDRP, well-baby nurseries, or well-baby clinics.
+If LDRP locations are being monitored, baby counts must be removed when compiling total facility counts.